The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Pancreas (Tail Portion)

 The pancreas stretches horizontally across your abdomen behind your stomach.
-While most of it lies centrally or slightly rightward, its tail extends toward your left side under the ribs.
+While most of it lies centrally or slightly rightward, its body and tail extend toward your left side under the ribs.

 This organ has dual roles: producing digestive enzymes that aid nutrient absorption and releasing hormones such as insulin that regulate blood sugar levels.
-Problems affecting this part of the pancreas can lead to localized pain beneath your left rib cage.
+Problems affecting the pancreas can lead to upper abdominal pain that may be felt beneath the left rib cage or through the back.

 Left Kidney (Upper Portion)